 As your illness progresses there will be changes.
 This will include changes in your treatment and care.
+Changes may occur in all aspects of your life.
+Physical changes may have to be managed.
+You may have pain and other symptoms like tiredness or loss of appetite.
+You may also have to deal with changing feelings and emotions.
+You may feel overwhelmed.
+It could also mean that you have to adjust to gradual losses, for instance your mobility or independence.
 Your quality of life may be affected.
 The goal of palliative care is to provide comfort.
 It also helps to maintain the highest possible quality of life.

 The term ‘quality of life’ is used a lot.
 It will mean different things to different people.
 Quality of life often includes: